 Even worse, the large-scale efforts have little if any effect as evidenced by the continuous string of corrupt practices, subprime mortgage misselling, emission scandals, and sham bank accounts in companies with multi-million dollar compliance programs.

 Compliance was invented to do the job but turned it into a bureaucratic monster with heaps of rules and controls driving agony and costs while causing many to outsource ethical judgments to a heavily staffed function.
 Oh yes, it has created jobs.
 Thousands of lawyers and auditors have enjoyed hockey-stick career paths while large international law and auditing firms have created new lines of business.
 Yet, it remains old-fashioned, legalistic and paper-based.

 What if we would use technology to place razor sharp focus on the crux of the issue: Improving people’s judgment and the context that supports it?

 We would offer principles-based guidance to accommodate people’s short attention span and make it instantly accessible on their mobile devices.
-We would leverage technology to strengthen judgments by crowdsourcing opinions from peers and experts and use machine learning to recommend meaningful options; not by deciding for them, but through deriving patterns to offer suggestions, similar to how artificial intelligence provides search results, traffic predictions and support physicians to understand risks of complications.
+We would leverage technology to strengthen judgments by crowdsourcing opinions on ethical dilemmas from peers and experts and use machine learning to recommend meaningful options; not by deciding for them, but through deriving patterns to offer suggestions, similar to how artificial intelligence provides search results, traffic predictions and support physicians to understand risks of complications.

 We would make leaders responsible for pushing the moral reminders to ensure employees act on their newly improved judgments and counter any ‘deliver at all costs’ pressures from higher ups.
 We would measure actions against ethical expectations using frequent and technology-enabled performance feedback with direct impact on career development and bonus.
 Hold on.
 Why reward something that is simply expected?
 Well, in the end we reward what we believe is important.
 If we want people to conduct business responsibly, we must reward it.

-This cutthroat focus on decision-making is hardly rocket science even if it is light years away from today’s approach - just think of how the insurance industry’s efforts to tackle annual losses of $80bn due to dishonest claims, largely focus on detection, investigations and sanctions, rather than to improve honest reporting in the first place.
+This cutthroat focus on decision-making is hardly rocket science even if it seems light years away from today’s approach - just think of how the insurance industry’s efforts to tackle annual losses of $80bn due to dishonest claims, largely focus on detection, investigations and sanctions, rather than to improve honest reporting in the first place.